'Embodiment of evil': Jayme Closs kidnapper sentenced to die in prison

 BARRON, Wis.
 (Reuters) - A Wisconsin judge sentenced Jake Patterson to two terms of life imprisonment on Friday for kidnapping 13-year-old Jayme Closs and murdering her parents, describing him as “one of the most dangerous men ever to walk this planet.”

-Barron County Circuit Court Judge James Babler said Patterson, 21, admitted to having fantasies of “taking multiple girls, and killing multiple families” and he could never be released from prison.
+Barron County Circuit Court Judge James Babler said Patterson, 21, admitted to having fantasies of “taking multiple girls, and killing multiple families” as he handed down a sentence with no possibility of release.

 “Mr. Patterson, you initially murdered two innocent parents, parents trying to protect their daughter,” an emotional Babler said as he gave Patterson the maximum sentence possible in a state that does not have the death penalty.